zetzit/zz/README.md

 ### never-features

+ - stdlib: ZZ is a C dialect, so libc works fine.
+If in doubt use musl.
+For additional functionality, we have modules.
  - smart pointers and runtime checks: ZZ is C. C is terrible but we would not be here if anyone knew how to make smart pointers free.
  - borrowchecker: no idea how to implement without changing the language.
  - emit binary directly: lots of work for no gain, reduces portability and ignores all the work that went into optimizing clang/gcc/etc.